 Some lenders and loan types may be a better fit for you than others so make sure to shop around for what matters to you.

-For instance, SBA 7(a) loans offer great rates and long repayment terms, but have strict requirements.
-Mission-based CDFI Fund lenders focus on helping women, immigrants and minorities.
-Conventional lenders can get you financed fast – sometimes in a matter of days.
+Clicklease is great for new businesses who need immediate food trailer financing up to $25,000.
+SBA 7(a) loans offer great rates and long repayment terms on food truck and food trailers, but have strict lending requirements.
+Mission-based CDFI Fund lenders focus on helping women, immigrants and minorities to get funding for their small businesses.
 If you’re a homeowner with home equity, you might be able to get a large loan with low interest and a 30 year repayment term.
+Lastly, conventional lenders can get you financed fast – sometimes in a matter of days.

-For a more in-depth look at loans for food trucks and mobile businesses, check out our financing guide.
+For a more in-depth look at loans for food trucks and mobile businesses, check out our food truck financing guide.

 4. Choose a Food Truck Manufacturer

 You have a working business plan and a way to pay for your new mobile business – perfect!
-It’s time to decide on a custom builder.
+Now you may be wondering: “Where can I buy a food truck?”
+Well, it’s time to decide on a food truck builder.

-By now, you’ve probably already spoken with several food truck builders while putting together your business plan.
+By now, you may have already spoken with several food truck builders while putting together your business plan.
 Now it’s time to visit your top choices, check the quality of their work, and decide who you trust with your life-changing investment.

 Here’s what to look for in a custom vehicle fabricator:

 - Able to answer any questions about the fabrication, layout, or equipment, relating to your mobile business